Category: Best Practices

 Here is some more information from Google about how a site’s security status is now going to be demonstrated to users.

-While it’s been the case for a while that Google shows websites are secure by including “https” at the beginning of the URL, now websites which are not secure will be properly flagged.
+While it’s been the case for a while that Google shows websites are secure by including “https” at the beginning of the URL, now websites that are not secure will be properly flagged.

 In the near future, there will even be clear warnings shown if a website does not have the proper security in place.